-Often confused for acne or an allergic reaction, Dr. Erin Ducharme, MD at Ducharme Dermatology, Inc. in Clive, Iowa, offers several ways to control the symptoms associated with the common skin condition known as rosacea.
+Often confused for acne or an allergic reaction, Dr. Erin Ducharme, MD at Ducharme Dermatology, Inc. in Clive and Greater Des Moines Area, Iowa, offers several ways to control the symptoms associated with the common skin condition known as rosacea.
 Stop suffering from flare-ups that last for weeks or months, and call or make an appointment online today.

 The symptoms of rosacea include: